pine/spring-cache-interceptors/README.md

 |5.2                      |2.2, 2.3            |0.1.3               |

 ## Getting started
-The library is published to jcenter.
+The library is published to Maven Central.

 ```gradle
 repositories {